Ideluis42/Data-Science-SP25/challenges/c11-psaap-assignment.md

     -0.0003791.
 - What is the standard deviation of `x` in `df_psaap`?
 What about the standard deviation of `T_f`?
-  - The standard deviation of x is 1.656 and the standard deviation of T_f is 1.173 \* 10 ^ -3
+  - The standard deviation of x is `1.656*sqrt(80) = 14.811` and the
+    standard deviation of T_f is `1.173 * 10^-3 * sqrt(80) = 0.0104`
 - How do these standard deviations relate to the regression coefficients for `x` and `T_f`?
-  - The standard deviation of x is much larger than that of T_f, and that lines up with what we see in the model.
-The coefficient for x is also quite large (about 1.02), meaning changes in x have a strong impact on T_norm. `T_f` has a smaller standard deviation and its regression coefficient is also very small, which means that the when `T_f` changes, it barely affects `T_norm`.
+  - x has a large standard deviation and a large coefficient.
+This means that not only does x vary a lot across the data, but that variation has a strong effect on T_norm.
+Even small relative shifts in x can have a big impact on the output.
+On the other hand, T_f has a very small standard deviation and a tiny coefficient.
+This means T_f doesn’t vary much, and even when it does, it has little to no meaningful impact on T_norm.
+Its effect is essentially drowned out by noise in the system.
 - Note that literally *all* of the inputs above have *some* effect on the output `T_norm`; so they are all “significant” in that sense.
 What does this tell us about the limitations of statistical significance